longy2k/obsidian-bmo-chatbot/README.md

 - **Customizable bot name:** Personalize the chatbot's name.
 - **System role prompt:** Configure the chatbot to prompt for user roles before responding to messages.
 - **System theme color accents:** Seamlessly matches the chatbot's interface with your system's color scheme.
+- **Custom prompts in Markdown:** Create custom prompts in Markdown to interact with your models.
+- **Prompt Select Generate:** Prompt, select, and generate within your editor.
 - **Save current chat history as markdown:** Use the `/save` command in chat to save current conversation.

 ## Requirements